Reggie JacksonReginald Martinez Jackson

 Primary position: Right Fielder

 Reggie could have been in New York sooner, had the New York Mets not passed on Reggie and taken high school catcher Steve Chilcott with the first overall pick of the 1966 amateur baseball draft.
 Jackson went second to the Athletics.
 But it was Jackson’s dream to play in New York.
-When he finally got there in 1977, always the showman, he said “I didn't come to New York to be a star, I brought my star with me”.
+When he finally got there in 1977, he said: “I didn't come to New York to be a star, I brought my star with me”.

 Named the World Series MVP in 1973 and 1977, Jackson’s star seemed to shine its brightest on baseball’s grandest stage.
-In five World Series, Jackson hit 10 home runs and 24 RBI while batting .357, nearly 100 points higher than his career average.
-His most memorable moment in the Fall Classic came in Game 6 of the 1977 series when Reggie hit three home runs on three pitches, earning the nickname “Mr. October”.
-Dodgers first baseman Steve Garvey later said “I must admit, when Reggie hit his third home run and I was sure nobody was looking, I applauded in my glove”.
+In five World Series, Jackson hit 10 home runs with 24 RBI while batting .357.
+His most memorable moment in the Fall Classic came in Game 6 of the 1977 World Series when Reggie hit three home runs on three pitches, earning the nickname “Mr. October.”
+Dodgers first baseman Steve Garvey later said: “I must admit, when Reggie hit his third home run and I was sure nobody was looking, I applauded in my glove.”

-Reggie was also a star off the field invading pop culture, appearing in movies and television programs such as MacGuyver, Malcom in the Middle, BASEketball and The Naked Gun.
+Reggie was also a star off the field, appearing in movies and television programs such as MacGuyver, Malcom in the Middle, BASEketball and The Naked Gun.

-Jackson was a 14 time American League All-Star, a member of five World Series championship teams and won the American League MVP Award in 1973, where he led the junior circuit in home runs, runs batted in and runs scored.
-After five tumultuous years in New York, Reggie moved back out west joining the California Angels.
-During his first season with the halos, Reggie once again led the league in home runs.
-Jackson finished his career back where he started, as a member of the Athletics, and when all was said and done, had accumulated 2,548 hits, 563 home runs and 1,702 runs batted in.
+Jackson was a 14-time American League All-Star, a member of five World Series championship teams and won the American League MVP Award in 1973, where he led the junior circuit in home runs, RBI and runs scored.
+After five years in New York, Reggie moved back out west, joining the California Angels.
+During his first season with the Angels, Reggie once again led the league in home runs.
+Jackson finished his career back where he started, as a member of the Athletics.

 Year Inducted: 1993